-If you feel that you or someone else is subject to abuse by colleagues through use of a social networking site, then this action must be reported using the agreed school protocols.
+If you or someone else is subject to abuse by colleagues through a social networking site, this action must be reported using the agreed school protocols.

 Tone of communication

 The tone of content published on social media should be appropriate to the audience, whilst retaining appropriate levels of professional standards.
 Key words to consider when composing messages are, Engaging, Conversational, Informative, Friendly (on certain platforms, e.g. Facebook)